Wind

 Wind is the natural movement of air or other gases relative to a planet's surface.
 Winds occur on a range of scales, from thunderstorm flows lasting tens of minutes, to local breezes generated by heating of land surfaces and lasting a few hours, to global winds resulting from the difference in absorption of solar energy between the climate zones on Earth.
-The study of wind is called anemology.
+The study of wind is known as anemology.

 The two main causes of large-scale atmospheric circulation are the differential heating between the equator and the poles, and the rotation of the planet, which is called the Coriolis effect.
 Within the tropics and subtropics, thermal low circulations over terrain and high plateaus can drive monsoon circulations.
 In coastal areas the sea breeze/land breeze cycle can define local winds; in areas that have variable terrain, mountain and valley breezes can prevail.

 Winds are commonly classified by their spatial scale, their speed and direction, the forces that cause them, the regions in which they occur, and their effect.
 Winds have various defining aspects such as velocity (wind speed), the density of the gases involved, and energy content or wind energy.
 In meteorology, winds are often referred to according to their strength, and the direction from which the wind is blowing.
 The convention for directions refer to where the wind comes from; therefore, a 'western' or 'westerly' wind blows from the west to the east, a 'northern' wind blows south, and so on.
 This is sometimes counter-intuitive.

 Short bursts of high speed wind are termed gusts.
 Strong winds of intermediate duration (around one minute) are termed squalls.
 Long-duration winds have various names associated with their average strength, such as breeze, gale, storm, and hurricane.